itsgg/itsgg.github.io/_posts/2024-07-01-behavioral-nuggets.md

 ## 62. Risk Aversion

-We don't like uncertainity and generallly stick to what we know.
+We don't like uncertainty and generally stick to what we know.

 ---